rafalogan/stock-app/README.md

 # stock-app

-This application is based on chapter Angular of Model Web with JS of  Cod3r
+This application is based on chapter Angular of [Modern Web with JS of Cod3r](https://www.cod3r.com.br/courses/web-moderno).